-Pediatric Fine Motor Skills Development, Coordination, & Chiropractic Care in New York City
+Pediatric Fine Motor Skills Development, Coordination, and Craniosacral Therapy in New York City

 Coordination problems can affect a child’s ability to obtain and perform skilled movements.
 Clumsiness, tumbles and falls are all part of growing up as a child develops and fine tunes their movement skills.
 However for some children this clumsiness extends well past the usual time period into late childhood and coordination issues can be a precursor to other developmental delays.
 Even though Neuro-Developmental Delay (NDD) is not something that is diagnosed until the child reaches three years of age, signs of motor coordination difficulties can be spotted earlier that can, which can also affect a child’s confidence and behavior, ability to focus and retain information, social development, fine and gross motor development, and postural tone.
 A child with coordination problems may exhibit: